 Monroe County was created on January 6, 1831 from Ralls County.
 The county was named in honor of James Monroe (1758–1831), fifth President of the United States who crafted the Missouri Compromise.

-The Monroe County Seat is situated in Paris and in addition the county government website is unknown
+The County Seat is located in Paris and in addition the county government website is unknown

-Cities and towns to be found in Monroe County include Florida, Holliday, Madison, Monroe City, Paris, Santa Fe, Stoutsville.
+Cities and towns located in the County include Florida, Holliday, Madison, Monroe City, Paris, Santa Fe, Stoutsville.

 You can search online for Monroe County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Monroe County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.

 - U.S., Social Security Applications and Claims Index, 1936-2007